San Diego Athletic Injury Treatment

 Each sport has multiple types of injuries and must be managed on a case-by-case basis.
 For example Football injuries usually include but are not limited too– ACL injuries, medial and lateral Meniscus injuries, Hamstring strains, hip pointer injuries, partial shoulder dislocations, and AC-joint separations.
 Other sports such as weight lifting, baseball, softball, wrestling, cross-fit, and tennis include injuries such as rotator cuff injuries or tears, impingement syndrome, shoulder instability, tennis elbow (lateral epicondylitis), golfers/throwers elbow (medial epicondylitis), medial elbow ligament injuries, ankle sprains, patella tendonitis and carpal tunnel syndrome.
 Some common skiing and snowboarding injuries include different types of knee trauma resulting in varies degrees of sprains and strains.

-At the San Diego Running Institute we offer a wide variety of services to meet the needs of any athlete.
+At the San Diego Running & Sports Injury Clinic we offer a wide variety of services to meet the needs of any athlete.
 Some of our services include:

 and our newest piece of therapy equipment—The “Alter-Gravity Treadmill” which allows injured runners and athletes to continue to run and maintain their cardiovascular fitness and muscle mass while at the same time return to sport sooner without being de-conditioned.